Cream Cheese Whipped Cream

 Instructions

-- It is best if your cream cheese is still at least cool when you get started, but you want it to be soft enough that your mixer can get it beaten smooth.
-Beat together the sugar, vanilla and cream cheese until smooth.
+• It is best if your cream cheese is still at least cool when you get started, but you want it to be soft enough that your mixer can get it beaten smooth.
+Beat together the 2 to 6 Tablespoons sugar, 1 teaspoon vanilla extract and 8 oz. cream cheese until smooth.

-- With the mixer still running on medium, drizzle in the cream.
+• With the mixer still running on medium, drizzle in the 2 cups heavy whipping cream.
 Once it is all incorporated into the cream cheese and turn the mixer on high and whip until stiff peaks form.

 Video